-Train your ear by listening to authentic Spanish podcasts.
+- Train your ear by listening to authentic Spanish podcasts.
 Focus on a different sound each time and repeat every word that it occurs in out loud as you listen.

-- If you’re learning Spanish online, you can use the speech recognition technology built into your phone in the Lingvist Spanish course conversation exercises, or use voice input to give your answers to the fill-in-the-blank Vocabulary game by speaking them.
+- If you’re learning Spanish online, you can use the speech recognition technology built into your phone to give your answers to the fill-in-the-blank Vocabulary game on Lingvist, and practice your pronunciation.

 Give these ideas a try, and let us know about any others you’ve found that have helped your Spanish pronunciation to progress!